Crv113/CV-RPG/README.md

 For mobile devices or other touch screens, I have implemented an option to "teleport" by simply clicking anywhere.

 When you approach a safe, it will automatically open and display a modal with its contents.

+I incorporated several projects to this one to show my learnings directly in this site.
+This is why you may see strange directory names.
+I will describe them :

+✨ cv_simple ✨

+This is a version of my resume on a simple website, for those who don't want to mess with the character on the RPG version.
+You can access this site by a link in the first information modal when you arrive on the site.

+✨ gestion_bdd ✨

+This was my first project/exercice with PHP / MySQL and a database.
+I just simulated a customer directory with their information.

+✨ paneladmin ✨

+Paneladmin was only for me, all contact forms from cv-rpg / cv-simple and travellingfirst.com did not send an email but instead stored the data in a database, and I accessed this information through the paneladmin.

+✨ tableaux_javascript ✨

+This was the first javascript exercise on numbers and comparisons.